On Eigenvalues of Geometrically Finite Hyperbolic Manifolds with Infinite Volume: Introduction

 where the boundary condition on $\widetilde{M}$ is Neumann. \end{theorem}

-\begin{remark} The intuition for the constant $\frac{(n-2)^2}{12}$ is as follows.
-The constant $\frac{(n-2)^2}{4}$ is closely related to the geometry of the Margulis tubes and cusps: it is the infimum of Rayleigh quotients for tubes and finite volume cusps, and the computation of the Rayleigh quotients follow directly from the metric.
+\begin{remark} The number $\frac{(n-2)^2}{12}$ comes with the following intuition.
+The constant $\frac{(n-2)^2}{4}$ is closely related to the geometry of the Margulis tubes and cusps: it is the infimum of Rayleigh quotients for tubes and finite-volume cusps, which follow from the metric.
 For the class of functions we are interested in, the $L^2$-norm of $f$ on $\widetilde{M}$ is at least $1/3$ of the $L^2$-norm of $f$ on $M$.
-The latter can be summarized as, for functions with small enough Rayleigh quotients, the mass is $\frac{1}{3}$-concentrated on $\widetilde{M}$. \end{remark}
+Such a lower bound can be summarized as follows: for functions with small enough Rayleigh quotients, the mass is at least $\frac{1}{3}$-concentrated on $\widetilde{M}$. \end{remark} A natural corollary, using the uniform geometry of the core of a geometrically finite manifold and comparison with the eigenvalues of a uniform graph, is the following. \begin{corollary} There exists a constant $C(n)$ that only depends on the dimension such that